top of page

 Eligibility: Everyone is eligible to enroll in this course.

-Harvard’s Principles of Economics on edX provides a comprehensive introduction to the fundamental principles of economics.
-This course is an exceptional opportunity for learners to delve into the world of economics with the prestige and expertise associated with Harvard.
-Through a blend of video lectures, assignments, quizzes, and readings, students gain insights into various economic concepts, including supply and demand, market equilibrium, consumer behavior, and macroeconomic principles like inflation, unemployment, and fiscal policy.
-The course typically features engaging content and valuable insights from Harvard's renowned faculty members, allowing students to grasp economic concepts and their real-world applications.
+Harvard’s Principles of Economics on edX introduces the fundamental principles of economics.
+Through video lectures, assignments, quizzes, and readings, you will gain insight into various economic concepts, including supply and demand, market equilibrium, consumer behavior, and macroeconomic principles like inflation, unemployment, and fiscal policy.
+The course features insights from Harvard's faculty, allowing you to grasp economic concepts and their real-world applications.

 Eligibility: 9-12th graders who have completed at least one high school biology course